Meet Our Team: Lisa Shaker

 What do you do at UNE Online?

 I am a Senior Student Support Specialist here at UNE Online!
-Until March, I supported students in the Graduate Programs in Public Health.
-I was recently promoted to a new role and will be leading the team of Student Support Specialists for the Master of Social Work program.
+I lead the team of Student Support Specialists who are dedicated to working with the Master of Social Work program.
+I also have my own student population that I provide direct support for.

 What is a Student Support Specialist?